Rem598/Online-Sales-EDA-SQL-Excel/README.md

 **Tools Used:** **SQL** (Querying & Aggregation), **Microsoft Excel** (Visualization & Dashboarding)

 ---
+## 📋 Problem Statement
+The primary goal of this analysis was to move beyond simple reporting and develop a data-driven understanding of online sales performance to optimize business strategy.

+Specifically, this project addresses the need to answer three core questions:

+- Performance Drivers: Which product categories and geographic regions are contributing the most revenue?

+- Sales Optimization: What are the key seasonal trends and payment methods that can be leveraged to maximize sales?

+- Actionable Insights: How can raw transactional data be transformed into clear, strategic recommendations for marketing and inventory teams?

 ## 🗃️ Dataset Overview

 The dataset covers a year of transactions and includes key metrics like: